-Do scho bol buses and parent vehicles use the same driveway for arrival and dismissal?
+Do school buses and parent vehicles use the same driveway for arrival and dismissal?

 No, there are separate driveways for family vehicles and school buses.

-Do all s tudents use the same entrance to the school building in the morning?
+Do all students use the same entrance to the school building in the morning?

 No, students can use different entrances.
 Students can either enter through one of the three doors: the main entrance, the gym entrance, and the auditorium entrance.
-Are all s students released at the same time during dismissal?
-Yes, all students are released at the same time.
-Is schoo ol staff involved in either arrival or dismissal?

 Yes, we have school staff help students enter and exit the campus safely.
 There is supervision in the hallways, as well as the parking lots, which is mandatory for some teachers.

-Are the re any adult crossing guards located along student walking routes?
-No, we do not have any adult crossing guards serving our school.
-Are the re police officers that help with arrival or dismissal procedures at this school?
+Are there any adult crossing guards located along student walking routes?

+Are there police officers that help with arrival or dismissal procedures at this school?

 No, we do not have any police officers who help direct traffic around the school.

-Are stu dents involved in any arrival or dismissal process (i.e. student safety patrol)?
-No, we do not have a student safety patrol.
+Are students involved in any arrival or dismissal process (i.e. student safety patrol)?